 Assessment at St Robert Bellarmine

-So, what are the changes to the curriculum?
+So, what were the changes to the curriculum?
 It would take far too long to cover the whole curriculum, particularly in any great depth.
 But the main changes to the key core subjects are highlighted below:

 The end of levels